Xi Jinping sends message of condolence on death of former Greek president - ExBulletin

 Xi Jinping sends message of condolence on death of former Greek president

-Xi said Papoulias was a politician and an extraordinary ruler of Greece
+Xi Jinping says Papoulias is an outstanding politician and leader in Greece

 Edit

-China International Route – Chinese President Xi Jinping sent a message of condolence to Greek President Katerina Sakellaropoulou on Friday on the passing of former Greek President Karolos Papoulias.
+International Chinese Radio Chinese President Xi Jinping sent a message of condolence to Greek President Katerina Sacraropoulou on Friday on the passing of former Greek President Papoulias.

-Expressing his deep condolences on behalf of the Chinese government and people, Xi said Papoulias is an extraordinary politician and ruler of Greece, as well as an old friend of the Chinese people.
+Xi Jinping expressed his deep condolences on behalf of the Chinese government and people, saying Papoulias is an outstanding politician and leader of Greece and an old friend of the Chinese people.

-Xi added that he attaches great importance to the development of Sino-Greek relations and is willing to work with Sakellaropoulou to deepen the traditional friendship between the two countries and seek new achievements in bilateral cooperation in all fields for the benefit of the countries. two countries and their peoples.
+Xi Jinping added that I attach great importance to the development of Sino-Greek relations and wish to work with Sakela Ropulu to deepen the traditional friendship between the two countries and promote cooperation between the two countries in various fields to achieve new results for the benefit of both countries and peoples.

-To you who arrived here, Thank you very much for appreciating our content.
-Unlike institutional media, Brazil 247 is the TV 247 they finance themselves through their own community of readers and viewers.
-You can support TV 247 and Brasil 247 website in different ways.
-See how at brasil247.com/apoio
+You who have come from so far, Thank you very much for taking our content seriously.
+Unlike corporate media, Brasil 247 and TV247 They fundraise for themselves through their readers and audience communities.
+You can support TV 247 and Brasil 247 websites in different ways.
+Find out how at brasil247.com/apoio

 Sources